zowe/zowe-cli-ftp-plugin/README.md

 You can use the plug-in to perform various tasks:

-* List, view, rename, or download a z/OS data set, partitioned dataset members or USS file.
+* List, view, rename, or download a z/OS data set, partitioned data set members or USS file.
 * Upload a local file or the standard input (stdin) to a z/OS data set or USS file.
 * List, view or download a job status and job spool files.
 * Delete z/OS data sets, USS files, or jobs.